Skip to main content

 ◉ Inaccuracies can lead to compliance issues, unexpected charges, or delays at customs.

-That’s why estimation should only be used when direct weighing or manufacturer’s data isn’t available—and never for critical shipments.
+That’s why estimation should only be used when direct weighing or the manufacturer’s data isn’t available—and never for critical shipments.

 📌 Example: A company shipping barrels of chemicals might assume each barrel has a tare weight of 10 kg, but if some barrels have absorbed moisture, the real tare weight could be 12–13 kg.
 Across 500 barrels, that’s a significant error.